Fernet con coca

 The cocktail first became popular among the youth of the college town of Córdoba, in the 1980s and—impulsed by an advertising campaign led by Fratelli Branca—its consumption grew in popularity during the following decades to become widespread throughout the country, surpassed only by that of beer and wine.
-It is now considered a cultural icon of Argentina and is especially associated with its home province of Córdoba, where the drink is most consumed.
-The popularity of fernet con coca is such that Argentina consumes more than 75% of all fernet produced globally.
-The cocktail can also be found in some of its bordering countries, like Uruguay.
+It is now considered a cultural icon of Argentina and is especially associated with its home province Córdoba, where the drink is most consumed.
+The drink is so popular in Argentina that the nation consumes more than 75% of all fernet produced.
+The cocktail can also be found in some of its bordering countries, such as Uruguay.

-In 2020, fernet con coca became the first Argentine drink to be recognized as an IBA official cocktail, listed under the name "fernandito" in the "new era drinks" category.
+In 2020, fernet con coca became the first Argentine drink to be recognized as an IBA official cocktail, listed under the name fernandito in the "new era drinks" category.